Photo by Lenna. Welcome to my living room. 🙂

 It was the 1980s when Michael Douglas announced that “greed is good” in the Hollywood blockbuster “Wall Street.”
 And that was 20 years after the revolutionary changes brought about in the 1960s.
 We’re now more than a half a century into this Grand Social Experiment.

 When I get to thinking about this, I really miss my mom.
 This was the kind of thing we used to discuss over coffee and vanilla bean scones.
-We concluded that American culture had peaked in the mid to late 1950s, and the only worthwhile social changes that had taken place since were in the realm of civil rights.
+We concluded that American culture had peaked in the mid to late 1950s and the only worthwhile social changes that had taken place since we’re in the realm of civil rights.

-Racism we can leave behind.
+The racism we can leave behind.
 Good riddance, but what about the good stuff we’ve lost along the way?

 Was it the advent of the horseless carriage or the invention of the idiot box that put us on this trajectory?
 Was it the invention of “free love” and the birth control pill that culminated in the Sexual Revolution?
 Perhaps it was the profit-maximizing labor scheme that masqueraded as “feminism.”
 Or did we reach the point of no return much later, under the auspices of unabashed greed and rapid technological advancement?
 What is the role of globalization, labor arbitrage, and the burgeoning popularity of social media?